 I develop methods, applications, and tools to understand people and optimize their interactions with technology through data-driven user modeling, personalization, and machine learning in large-scale digital environments.
-My work includes statistical and computational methods for generating dynamic, data-driven digital environments at Internet scale; applying machine learning and data mining in environments with fine-grained, large-scale data; developing algorithms for adaptive digital environments, personalized interventions, and user pathways; and building tools to support other researchers in implementing these methods across domains.
+My research includes statistical and computational methods for modeling complex user behavior from massive and complex data; developing algorithms for adaptive digital environments, personalized interventions, and user pathways; and building tools to support other researchers in implementing these methods across domains.

-My work has addressed diverse questions relevant to many domains, including high-dimensional model selection, social network-augmented classification, next-action recommendation, and reproducible research with massive private datasets.
-To date, my research has evaluated diver settings, from Massive Open Online Courses (MOOCs) and traditional higher education to digital games and large government datasets, and single-cell electron microscopy imaging.
+This research addresses questions relevant to many domains, including high-dimensional model selection, social network-augmented classification, next-action recommendation, and reproducible research with massive private datasets.
+To date, my research has evaluated diver settings, from Massive Open Online Courses (MOOCs) and traditional higher education institutions to digital games and large government datasets, and single-cell electron microscopy imaging.
 The unifying theme of my research is developing tools and methods for robust and reproducible machine learning and applying those tools to drive real-world impact.

 I am currently pursuing a PhD in computer science at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
 Previously, I received a Master of Science in Applied Statistics and a Master of Science in Information from the University of Michigan.